-- testing and assessment programmes;
+- testing and assessment programs;

 - placements;

 - field trips;

-- residential schools(also known as block release programmes).
+- residential schools(also known as block release programs).

-92.2.1 Assistance from the Indigenous Education Training Programme (IETP)
+92.2.1 Assistance from the National Indigenous Australians Agency (NIAA) Away from Base program

-Where an education provider receives assistance under the Department of the Prime Minister and Cabinet's (PM&C's) IETP Away from Base element to fund travel and accommodation costs of student participation in a course of study, then field trips, placements and residential schools in this course will not be approved for ABSTUDY Away from Base assistance.
+Where an education provider receives assistance under the NIAA Away from Base program to fund travel and accommodation costs of student participation in a course of study, then field trips, placements and residential schools in this course will not be approved for ABSTUDY Away from Base assistance.
 Students enrolled in these courses would need to apply to the education provider for this assistance.

-PM&C's IETP Away from Base element does not fund the costs of student participation in Testing and Assessment activities.
-Therefore, even where PM&C's IETP Away from Base funds the cost of student participation in a particular course, ABSTUDY Away from Base assistance is available to attend a testing and assessment programme in order to gain entry to that course.
+The NIAA Away from Base program does not fund the costs of student participation in Testing and Assessment activities.
+Therefore, even where the NIAA Away from Base program funds the cost of student participation in a particular course, ABSTUDY Away from Base assistance is available to attend a testing and assessment programme in order to gain entry to that course.

-Where PM&C's Away from Base Mixed Mode Delivery funding, funds the costs of student participation in a course, a student is still entitled to claim ABSTUDY non means-tested ABSTUDY Incidentals Allowance.
+Where the NIAA Away from Base program funds the costs of student participation in a course, a student is still entitled to claim ABSTUDY non means-tested ABSTUDY Incidentals Allowance.